 - Reporting and recordkeeping requirements

-For the reasons set forth in the preamble, 7 CFR part 987 is amended as follows:
+For the reasons set forth in the preamble, 7 CFR part 987 is proposed to be amended as follows:

-PART 987—DOMESTIC DATES PRODUCED OR PACKED IN RIVERSIDE COUNTY, CALIFORNIA
+PART 987—DOMESTIC DATES PRODUCED OR PACKED IN RIVERSIDE, CALIFORNIA

 Start Amendment Part